 Not Good Enough?

-As such, if your site is large and complex, contains a large number of images, or involves custom post types, you might want to consider outsourcing the migration to save yourself the time.
+Because of that, if your site is large and complex, contains a large number of images, or involves custom post types, you might want to consider outsourcing the migration to save yourself the time.
 So, let’s take a look at that option.

 Outsourced Conversion (Paid)